Position: Assistant Coach, Defensive Ends

 • In his first season as an assistant coach in 2018, he helped Clemson win a national title and set a school record with 54 sacks, the third most by any FBS team since 2000.
 The unit led the nation in sacks and tied for the national lead in tackles for loss (136).

 • Helped Clelin Ferrell, the No. 4 pick in the 2019 NFL Draft, win the Ted Hendricks Award and ACC Defensive Player-of-the-Year while earning consensus All-America status in 2018.
 Fellow starter Austin Bryant took home third-team All-ACC and Cotton Bowl Most Outstanding Player honors.

 • Served as a defensive analyst in 2015 and 2016 and as a senior defensive analyst in 2017, helping the Tigers to a 40-4 record, three ACC championships and three College Football Playoff berths in those three seasons.
 All four years he has been at Clemson, the Tigers have faced Alabama, his alma mater, in the postseason.
 Clemson faced Alabama just once in the 40 years prior to his arrival at Clemson.

 • Hall’s relationship with Head Coach Dabo Swinney dates to their college careers at Alabama.
 Both were members of the 1992 national championship team.
 Hall earned first-team All-SEC honors in 1992 and was a UPI Honorable Mention All-American.
 He was captain of Alabama’s 1993 team and was named to the Alabama All-Decade team for the 1990s.

 • The Alabama native led the 1992 Crimson Tide national championship team in tackles (70), including eight tackles for loss and five sacks.
 He added 76 tackles as a senior in 1993.
 He was named first-team All-SEC by the coaches in both seasons.

-• Alabama had a 40-9-1 record in his four years and played four bowl games.
-The Crimson Tide won three of those bowl games, including a 34-13 win over Miami (Fla.) in the Sugar Bowl at the end of the 1992 season that gave Alabama the national title.
+• Alabama had a 40-9-1 record during his four seasons and played four bowl games.
+The Crimson Tide won three of those bowl games, including a 34-13 victory over Miami (Fla.) in the Sugar Bowl at the end of the 1992 season that gave Alabama the national championship.